 This relatively small museum is nevertheless absolutely amazing, especially if you are into technology and machinery!
 Personally, it’s one of my favorite places to visit in Heraklion.

 Here, you’ll find a great collection of objects that show and explain the principles of ancient technology which we are using till nowadays.
 The guides will gladly make you a tour and even let you test some of the objects.
-This is a perfect way to discover history in completely different and fun way.
+This is a perfect way to discover history in a completely different and fun way.

 The museum is present in different cities of Greece, including Athens, Ancient Olympia, and Katakolo, other than in Heraklion.